 - Cannot issue a prospectus to the public

-In addition to the above, certain provisions of the employment act do not apply to private companies.
+In addition to the above, specific provisions of the employment act do not apply to private companies.
 These provisions are private company privileges.

 Private Company Privileges

-- 2 active members should be present to form a private company
+- Two active members should be present to form a private company

 - A private company does not hold statutory meetings with shareholders

 - Copies of financial statements and balance sheet do not have to be inspected by the public.

 - A private company’s director does not need to hold a share certificate.

 - Overall remuneration guidelines do not also apply to a private company.